ebrahimabdelghfar/ARL_Control_Simulator/README.md

 The Objective of this simulator to act as learning platform for the ARL workshop to make the student apply their algorithim for path tracking and pendulum balancing
 ## Topics
 ```
+/CarVel # used to publish the car position relative to the world in meter
+  # Msg_Type: geometry_msgs/msg/Vector3

-/CarOdom # used to publish the car position relative to the world in meter
+/CarOdom # used to publish the car position relative to the world in meter/sec
   # Msg_Type: geometry_msgs/msg/Vector3

 /PendulumAngle # used to publish the pendulum angle position in rad